-KCA will make minimum royalty payments of US\$50,000 every six months commencing six months from signing the LOI agreement, until a total royalty payment of US\$1,000,000 has been paid to the Company, royalty payments on production will continue past that point.
+KCA will make minimum royalty payments of \$50,000 every six months commencing six months from signing the LOI agreement, until a total royalty payment of \$1,000,000 has been paid to the Company, royalty payments on production will continue past that point.

-KCA will also be obligated to pay the Municipality of El Oro an 8% Net Profits Interest ("NPI") on production from the Tailings or renegotiate this with the Municipality, and the Company has the right to receive the first US\$1,500,000 from the Municipality of El Oro's 8% NPI.
+KCA will also be obligated to pay the Municipality of El Oro an 8% Net Profits Interest ("NPI") on production from the Tailings or renegotiate this with the Municipality, and the Company has the right to receive the first \$1,500,000 from the Municipality of El Oro's 8% NPI.

-Agreement with Rio Verde Resources ("Rio Verde")
+Agreement with Rio Verde Resources ("Rio Verde") and Remedioambiente S.A. de C.V. ("Remedioambiente")

-On July 2024, the Company signed a legally binding Letter of Intent ("LOI") with Rio Verde Resources granting them the exclusive right to explore and extract gold, silver and any other economic minerals that may be found above the 2400 meter ("m") level in the historic workings covered by the El Oro 5 Concessions in exchange for payment of a 3% Net Smelter Return ("NSR") to Xali Gold.
+In July 2024, the Company signed a legally binding Letter of Intent ("LOI") with Rio Verde Resources granting them the exclusive right to explore and extract gold, silver and any other economic minerals that may be found above the 2400 meter ("m") level in the historic workings covered by the El Oro 5 Concessions in exchange for payment of a 3% Net Smelter Return ("NSR") to Xali Gold.
 Rio Verde later advised the Company that it is forming a Mexican subsidiary called Remedioambiente S.A. de C.V. to operate the Mexican portion of this agreement.
+(Note 12).